 Our company name Tapestry, represents the diversity of our brands and the diversity of our people.
 We know that having a diverse range of perspectives, backgrounds and experiences makes us more innovative and successful and it brings us closer to our consumer.
 Our goal is to create a culture that is equitable, inclusive and diverse - where all of our employees, customers and stakeholders thrive.

-Our EI&D strategy is grounded in our purpose and values and is a core element to unlocking the power of our people.
-To support these actions, we are guided by four interconnected principles:
+Our EI&D strategy is grounded in our purpose and values and will be a core element to unlocking the power of our people.
+There are four pillars under this strategy: